DES157/winter2017/GitHubPages.md

         git checkout -b gh-pages

     Note: make sure to commit any changes first.
-You should now be doing your development in the `gh-pages` branch (if you do `git branch` you should see `gh-pages` and there should be a `*` by it).
-You may also want to remove your master branch to avoid confusion (`git branch -d master`).
+You should now be doing your development in the `gh-pages` branch (see wiki page on [GitHub Pages Troubleshooting](GitHubPages) for more information).

 4. Connect your local repository to GitHub and push to it: